 But the problem with manual systems is that they hard to quantify: one cannot know for sure how well they have done in the past, or how well they might work out in the future.
 Moreover, the Ichimuku system has many variations on how to trade it, from taking a crossover or confirmation from any or all of the five line elements, and it is hard to know for sure which variation works the best.

-However, in the last few years, there has been scattered attempts to build EAs of the different variations, though the thoroughness of the backtesting left much to be desired.
+However, in the last few years, there has been scattered attempts to build EAs of the different variations, though the thoroughness of the back-testing left much to be desired.

-I also created one additional variant of the Ichimoku EA – playing off the Chinkou crossover, and hopefully that EA can help you as well.
+We also created one additional variant of the Ichimoku EA – playing off the Chinkou crossover, and hopefully that EA can help you as well.

-I give a deep bow to Mr. Hosoda for being the Clark Kent of his time – being the newspaper man during the day and the “superman” strategy developer at night (albeit helped by a few assistants).
+We give a deep bow to Mr. Hosoda for being the Clark Kent of his time – being the newspaper man during the day and the “superman” strategy developer at night (albeit helped by a few assistants).
 He accomplished an incredible feat from observation and manual testing.
 Now that we have computers and strategy testers loaded with 10 years of historical data, we can see that the system he gave us over 40 years ago is still very much profitable today – or at least some particular variations of the system on particular pairs and timeframes.